- About EDI

 Our Elementary Field Trip programs align with 4th grade Next Generation Science Standards and provide hands-on activities that support classroom learning and direct connections with the land.
 Field trips take place on conserved lands managed by partner agencies, including the U.S. Fish and Service, California Department of Wildlife, and Endangered Habitats Conservancy.
 Students engage in habitat restoration projects, including planting California native grasses, seed collection, and pollinator habitat restoration.
 Students hike on conserved land where they learn about the diversity of plants and animals that live here and how our actions can impact the land.
 We focus on real-world problems such as water pollution and climate change and allow students to explore real-world solutions starting in their own backyards and neighborhoods.

 When we are unable to meet in person to get students out into nature, we bring nature home to them!
 New in 2020, our Nature at Home Science Kits align with Next Generation Science Standards and have so far provided over 370 students with tools they can use to continue their science inquiries at home.
 Our first set of kits were themed after “Plants and Seeds” and included nature journaling supplies, soil and native seeds to plant at home, magnifying lenses, and loads of science lessons and activities.
 EDI is now expanding this program to serve additional schools and students.
 Our second set of kits will be themed “Water Wonders” and in addition to an array of self-guided activities, these will also include an online lesson with EDI staff to assist teachers in completing science curriculum requirements.

-If you are an educator who wishes to participate in this program, please contact our Education Director, Vicky Bonnett, at email@example.com.
+If you are an educator who wishes to participate in this program, please contact our Education Director, Simon Breen, at firstname.lastname@example.org.